-Name, Province and Country of Residence and Position with Company (1) Present and Principal Occupation during the last five years Date of Appointment as Director Number of Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly (Percentage of Outstanding Shares) (2) Xin Song Director, Chairman Beijing, China Chairman of the Board of the Company (February 2014 to present); Chief Executive Officer of the Company (October 2009 to February 24, 2014); President of China National Gold (December 2013 to present) Chairman of the Board of Skyland Mining Limited from April 2008 to May 2015, Tibet Jia Ertong Mining Development Co., Ltd. from April 2008 to February 2014; and Vice President of China National Gold in charge of resources development and international operations (July 2003 to December 2013); Director of Zhongjin Gold Corporation Limited since September 2003; Director of China National Gold Group Hong Kong Limited since March 2008; Director of Ching Gold Hong Kong Holding Corp.
-Limited since August 2011 and Director of Mundoro Mining Inc. since October 2011 October 9, 2009 - Bing Liu Director, Chief Executive Officer Beijing, China Chief Executive Office of the Company (February 2014 to present); Vice President and Chief Accountant of China National Gold (November 1999 to present); Chairman of the Board of Skyland Mining Limited since May 2015; Chairman of the board of Tibet Jia Ertong Mining Development Co., Ltd since February 2014; and Director of Zhongjin Gold Corporation Limited from March 2007 to May 2013.
+Name, Province and Country of Residence and Position with Company (1) Present and Principal Occupation during the last five years Date of Appointment as Director Number of Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly (Percentage of Outstanding Shares) (2) Xin Song Director, Chairman Beijing, China Chairman of the Board of the Company (February 2014 to present); Chief Executive Officer of the Company (October 2009 to February 24, 2014); Chairman of China National Gold since January 2017; President of China National Gold (December 2013 to January 2017); Chairman of the Board of Skyland Mining Limited from April 2008 to May 2015, Tibet Jia Ertong Mining Development Co., Ltd. from April 2008 to February 2014; and Vice President of China National Gold in charge of resources development and international operations (July 2003 to December 2013); Chairman of the board of Zhongjin Gold Corporation Limited since February 2014; Director of Zhongjin Gold Corporation Limited (March 2007 to February 2014); Chairman of the board of Zhongjin Gold Corporation (September 2003 to March 2007); Director of China National Gold Group Hong Kong Limited since August 2011 and Director of Mundoro Mining Inc. since October 2011 October 9, 2009 Bing Liu Director, Chief Executive Officer Beijing, China Chief Executive Office of the Company (February 2014 to present); Director and President of China National Gold since January 2017; Vice President and Chief Accountant of China National Gold (November 1999 to January 2017); Chairman of the Board of Skyland Mining Limited since May 2015; Chairman of the board of Tibet Jia Ertong Mining Development Co., Ltd since February 2014; Vice Chairman of Zhongjin Gold Corporate Limited since January 2017; Director of Zhongjin Gold Corporation Limited from March 2007 to May 2013.
 May 12, 2008 -